activatedgeek/blog/site/contents/people/th/adages-quotes.md

 > _volatility is sonly downside deviation.
 Upside deviation is called performance_ - Paul Isaac, Arbiter Partners

+> _The worst scientist is he who is not an artist; the worst artist is he who is no scientist._ - Armand Trousseau

 ## Adages

 - _The best time to plant a tree was twenty years ago.
 The second best time is now._